ThembisileNGQ/Akkatecture/README.md

 <a href="https://akkatecture.github.io/"><img src="https://raw.githubusercontent.com/Lutando/Akkatecture/master/logo.svg?sanitize=true" width="100%" height="250"></a>

 # Akkatecture

-A CQRS+ES Toolkit for Akka.NET.
-Fully optimised around using Tell() and Akka's event stream pub sub mechanism.
+A CQRS+ES Toolkit for akka.net.
+Fully optimised around using tell() and akka.net's event stream pub sub mechanism.
 All written in .NET Core (netstandard 2.0).

 ### Features

 * **Distributed:** Backed by Akka.NET's persistent actors, CQRS/ES is easy to build out with Akkatecture.
-* **Message Based:** For high levels of message throughput and processing Akkatecture [does not Ask, it tells](http://bartoszsypytkowski.com/dont-ask-tell-2/).
+* **Message based:** For high levels of message throughput and processing Akkatecture [does not Ask, it tells](http://bartoszsypytkowski.com/dont-ask-tell-2/).
-* **Event Sourced** By design.
+* **Event sourced** By design.
 * **Highly scalable** Actors with their thread safe and distributed nature gives us this plus point.

 ### Examples